Top 10 Safe Vegetables for Dogs

 Do slice into bite-size pieces.
 Cucumbers can become a choking hazard if not cut into the right-sized pieces!
 Depending on your dog’s size, slice the cucumber before serving.
 You can also puree it in a food processor and pour it over their kibble or mix it in with their canned food.

-Don’t meal your dog pickles!
+Don’t feed your dog pickles!
 You might assume that if cucumbers are safe for dogs to eat, pickles must be too.
 This is not the case.
 Pickles contain excessive vinegar, salt, and sometimes other harmful spices.
 These ingredients can cause gastric irritation and stomach issues.

 Feeding Frequency: Fairly often (two to three times per week)